ltfschoen/straightedge-node/README.md

 * What do to after being slashed?

-Install latest edgeware-node
+Install latest straightedge-node
-Install latest edgeware-cli
+Install latest straightedge-cli
 Purge chain if necessary
 Create and insert new session keys into node
 Purge chain db before re-running